What is a Domestic Asset Protection Trust

 However, not all DAPTs are created equal.
 The protections vary from state to state.
 Some are more debtor-friendly than others.
 Some have shorter waiting periods, while others have longer ones.
 One example is that Nevada is the only state that has no exception creditors.
 Therefore, even an ex-spouse looking for alimony cannot get control of these assets.
 There are exception creditors in other states, though.
 While your assets may be safe from most creditors, some may be able to access your account, especially if they can prove that setting up the DAPT was a fraudulent transfer.

-Advantages of a Domestic Asset Protection Trust
+Domestic Asset Protection Trust Advantages

 You already know by now that a DAPT can protect your assets from most creditors.
 DAPTs can also help you avoid costly court cases.
 That’s because if creditors insist on attacking your assets, they will often settle out of court for a much lower amount than the debt owed.
 The reason for this is because litigation is so costly.
 The costs of pursuing your assets is a strong deterrent.
 It’s not worth it to most creditors, so they will work with you to settle any debts outside of the courtroom.